 However, one of the real joys of football is undoubtedly when the odds are overturned.
 It might be a sport dominated by giants, but there are plenty of underdogs waiting for an opportunity to knock them down.
 Leicester City’s incredible success in the Premier League a few years ago is a fine example of this, while this year’s Champions League also managed to throw up a fair few thrills and spills.

-Tottenham Hotspur finished fourth in the Premier League in 2018-19 and have only been installed as third-favourites for the 2019-20 title by sports betting provider Karamba, yet they managed to secure a place in the Champions League final with Liverpool.
+Tottenham Hotspur finished fourth in the Premier League in 2018-19 and have only been installed as third-favourites for the 2019-20 title.
+Yet they managed to secure a place in the Champions League final with Liverpool.
 Perhaps most incredibly, they did so despite not spending anything in the last two transfer windows.

 Of the five richest European clubs on KPMG’s list, only Barcelona managed to make it to the semi-final stage.
 In addition, Ajax enjoyed a surprising run of success against the likes of Juventus and Real Madrid, but ultimately met their match when they came up against a team with a story perhaps as remarkable as theirs.

 The club’s last major signing was Lucas Moura from Paris St Germain for a reported £23 million back in January 2018 and, prior to their recent success, the issue became something of a joke among fans and some sections of the media.
 Although Spurs were taking steps to launch a new stadium during that period, on-the-pitch success is always regarded as the priority and – of course – a key way to achieve that is to improve the squad through transfers.

 However, Spurs have managed to get by just fine without signings, with much of their success arguably being down to the effective use of their squad.
 While many felt the loss of Harry Kane to injury in the Champions League quarter-final with Manchester City would severely impact their hopes of success in the competition, in his absence several players have stepped up to make a big impact at key moments.